 PNCFL sponsors the Professional Assistance Workshops (PAWS) to connect member states to the professional talent in the region.
 Through PAWS, PNCFL provides each member state organization access to a $500 stipend to help defray the cost of hosting a PAWS presenter.
 The state organization must be prepared to provide conference registration for the speaker as well as airfare, lodging, ground transportation, and meals.
 Before contracting your PAWS speaker, please fill out the PAWS request below.
 After your event, complete the PAWS reimbursement form here.
 For questions about PAWS, please contact us at firstname.lastname@example.org

-Share your Best Conference Presentation with Other States
+Share your Best Conference or Workshop Presentation with Other States

 PAWS presenters possess a variety of expertise within the second language field.
 PAWS is designed for teacher-presenters just like you – not for professional presenters who give workshops for a living.
 Have you given a workshop only to have attendees tell you later how insightful the presentation was?
 Have you attended a workshop and returned to the presentation handout time and time again?
 If so, please consider nominating yourself or a colleague to become a PAWS presenter by completing the application form here.
 You MUST live in a PNCFL member state in order to be listed in the speaker directory as a PAWS presenter.

 Invite a Speaker to your State Conference

 PAWS is ideal for state language conferences, language-specific workshops, or in-service or pre-service professional development at the K-12 or postsecondary levels.
 Customize your PAWS workshop to help teachers prepare students to pass state competency exams, to assist teachers seeking national certification, or to provide guidance on establishing FLES or immersion programs.
-Here is the PAWS request form to be completed before you contract your PAWS speaker.
+Please complete this PAWS request form before you contract your PAWS speaker.

 PAWS Directory as of 9/21/2021